veenavijai/san-fran-crime/README.md

 X - Longitude
 Y - Latitude

+The training set can be downloaded [here.](https://drive.google.com/open?id=1Qs_LlKzqkAR2PMAUUQpuDslhjfs-hWtr) The validation data that we used is called Test.csv on the repo.

 Note: Both the training and test datasets are different from the [Kaggle dataset.](https://www.kaggle.com/c/sf-crime)

 **Evaluation Metric**

 Multi-class log loss.
-Our final submission achieved a log loss of 2.21.
+Our final submission, Submission.py in this repo, achieved a log loss of 2.21.

 **Team Members**